AI Retrieval Practice Quizzes: What Teachers Need to Know

 What the teacher does: The teacher types a lesson objective into an AI tool and refines the prompt to demand higher-order thinking.

-What pupils produce: Pupils complete a quiz designed to reveal specific misconceptions, rather than just recall facts.
+What learners produce: Learners complete a quiz designed to reveal specific misconceptions, rather than just recall facts.

 Dunlosky et al. (2013) rated practice testing as having high utility for classroom application.
 They found that low-stakes quizzes benefit learners of all ages and abilities.
 AI provides an efficient mechanism for delivering this strategy.